cmda-the-lab/study-guide/data-model/readme.md

 *   People — for now, people are one big list, the model does not deal with people starting or ending work, or people working at multiple faculties
 *   Years — for now, competencies and courses exist, but they do not exist or change across years.
     New or changed ones get new identifiers
+*   Languages — Maybe there’s a default language in a program
+*   Objectives aren’t structured, maybe that’s fine, maybe not
+*   Quarter and semester could be reflected from the start and end dates, maybe something else is needed though

+Some more values need to be modelled:

+*   [ ] `course.assessments` and `course.assessmentsSummary`
+*   [ ] `course.materials` and `course.materialsSummary`
+*   [ ] some form of prereqs and future courses, to relate to other courses in the program

 The other directories contain a potential API structure, and examples of data as could be exposed from said API, implementing the typescript definitions.